 (but for which there is less help available)):

 About social network analysis tools and packages.
-There exist different tools and package for social network analysis.
-In this course, we will introduce you to two of them, with complementary advantages:
+There exist different tools and packages for social network analysis.
+In this course, we coveR two of them, with complementary advantages:

 Learning goals.
 The main goal of this lab session is to become familiar with Gephi (experimental beta-software to visualize networks for research purposes) and its input format.
 At the end of this session you should be able to: